Petabyte918/multiplayer/README.md

 #### 2. *Controls*

-I'm currently imagining that directional controls will be handled by moving using the arrow keys and/or WASD, and actions will be triggered using the mouse to click.
-Right-click would be used to perform an action.
-Left-click mainly for selecting something.

-There should also be a hotbar for keyboard based skill triggers.
+Initially, I figured directional controls would be handled by moving using the arrow keys and/or WASD, and various actions would be triggered using the mouse to click.
+This would also include a hotbar for keyboard based skill triggers.

+After thinking on it, I think I'd like to use the mouse for pointing and moving.
+The left click will be a "hold to move" button, while the right button can be used for interacting with NPCs and other interactable game elements.

+I will continue to support wasd, but they'll be used a little differently.
+Instead of moving north, south, east and west, they can be used for moving forward and backward toward the mouse cursor as well as possibly having an interesting arc-strafe effect.
+This seems like it has the potential to either be incredibly fun, or incredibly annoying.
+Time will tell.

+For now, I'll be assigning specific skill/spell actions to specific numeric keyboard buttons, but eventually I would like to make it configurable by the player.

 #### 3. *Classes* ?
 For now, I am not going to make a class based system, though I'm not eliminating the idea.
 That said, characters will ideally still be customizable.